mark-hahn/quick-log/README.md

 When debugging, each time the debug statement is executed it will write this line format to stdout.

 ```
-10:14:23 setDim(99) width: 92 height: 130
+10:14:23 test(99) setDim width: 92 height: 130
 ```

-`10:14:23` is a timestamp showing hour, minute, and second. `setDim(99)` is the statement label, in this case a function name, with the line number in parentheses.  ` width: 92` and `height: 130` are values with their variable name.
+`10:14:23` is a timestamp showing hour, minute, and second. `test(99)` is the file name and line number. `setDim` is the statement label, in this case a function name.  ` width: 92` and `height: 130` are values with their variable name.

 ## Shortened Labels